isomerpages/nlb-biblioasia/_jan-to-mar-2022/Siti  Radhiah’s Cookbooks for the Modern Malay Woman.md

 ![Alt text for image on Isomer site](/images/vol-17-issue-4/substation/substation.png)
 <div style="background-color: white;">The Substation on Armenian Street, 2006.
 It officially opened on 16 September 1990.
 Photo by Sengkang. <i>Retrieved from Wikimedia Commons.</i></div>

-The name Siti Radhiah Mohamed Saleh may not ring a bell to many, but she was one of the few female Malay cookbook authors whose works were produced and published in Singapore in the period between the end of World War II and independence in 1965.[^1] All in all, she wrote four cookbooks: *Hidangan Melayu* (*Malay Dishes*; 1948), *Hidangan Wanita Sekarang* (*Dishes for Today’s Women*; first printed in Jawi script in 1949 and reprinted three more times in Jawi before it was published in romanised Malay in 1961), Memilih Selera (Choosing Tastes; 1953) and Hidangan Kuih Moden (Modern Kuih Dishes; 1957).[^2]
+The name Siti Radhiah Mohamed Saleh may not ring a bell to many, but she was one of the few female Malay cookbook authors whose works were produced and published in Singapore in the period between the end of World War II and independence in 1965.[^1] All in all, she wrote four cookbooks: *Hidangan Melayu* (*Malay Dishes*; 1948), *Hidangan Wanita Sekarang* (*Dishes for Today’s Women*; first printed in Jawi script in 1949 and reprinted three more times in Jawi before it was published in romanised Malay in 1961), *Memilih Selera* (*Choosing Tastes*; 1953) and *Hidangan Kuih Moden* (*Modern Kuih Dishes*; 1957).[^2]

 ![Alt text for image on Isomer site](/images/vol-17-issue-4/substation/KuoPaoKon.png)